Freedom is just another word in retirement

 A Harris Decima Poll turned up the following in that regard:

 Christina Kramer of CIBC says, “Carrying debt over the long term without a plan to pay it off means you are taking a risk with your long term financial goals, including retirement.”
 Despite this view, many people are retiring in debt.
-A CIBC poll found that about 42 per cent of those 65 years old and over were debt free.
-That means that 58 per cent are not!
-Debt repayment on a fixed income can be a challenge but so can making interest payments, especially if they climb and income does not.
+A CIBC poll found that about 42 percent of those 65 years old and over were debt-free.
+That means that 58 percent are not!
+Debt repayment on a fixed income can be a challenge but so can make interest payments, especially if they climb and income does not.

 Some plan on working longer, winning the lottery, or using their home as a retirement plan.
 Some realistic plan is better than just blind faith.

 The second tip in that article was..
 Have a Purpose.
 Some folks look forward to freedom so much that they do not think about their sense of meaning and purpose.
 Retirement Shock comes with a loss of routine, no or little interaction with workmates, exhaustion or burn-out, a lack of planning, no replacement activities, and a sense of loss, alienation, disconnection, and identity.
 Who am I now and how do I count?